Can I home school my child?

 Parents have full responsibility for and freedom to design their student’s education.
 The decision to home school means you must decide what to teach and are responsible for selecting and purchasing all curriculum and materials.

 Oregon law does not specify any specific course of study.
 Parents may teach whatever they feel is best for their student.
-It may be helpful to review the National Education Standards, Oregon Content Standards and a Typical Course of Study.
-Links to these resources are on the LBL home school resource list.
+It may be helpful to review the National Education Standards, Oregon Content Standards and a World Book Encyclopedia’s Typical Course of Study list.
+Links to these resources are on the LBL ESD home school resource list.

 Your child’s home school notification will remain active until you notify us of a change.
 Please notify our office before registering your student in public/private school, or if you are moving out of the Linn, Benton, or Lincoln county area.
 You can request a withdrawal from home school by phone, email, fax, or through our website.
 Students cannot be enrolled in a local public school until they have been withdrawn from home school.